eraflo/UnityImportPackage/README.md

-# Unity Import Package
+# Catalyst

-A Unity Package with basic scripts and editors.
+Eraflo Catalyst is a comprehensive Unity toollset designed to accelerate development.
+It includes a robust Behaviour Tree system, Networking, Event Bus, Pooling, and more.

 ## Package Structure

 ```
-UnityImportPackage/
+Catalyst/
 ├── package.json              # Package manifest
 ├── CHANGELOG.md              # Version history
 ├── README.md                 # This file